DHTMLX/docs-diagram/docs/guides/diagram_editor/editbar.md

 ## Showing/hiding the Editbar

 Whenever you need to control the visibility of the Editbar, you can use the [`show`](api/diagram_editor/editbar/config/show_property.md) property.
 It allows you to hide the Editbar with particular settings on initialization of the Diagram Editor and show it later, when needed.
-By default the Editbar is shown.
+By default, the Editbar is shown.

 ~~~jsx
 const editor = new dhx.DiagramEditor("editor_container", {